EricMellow/athletes/README.md

 WELCOME
 =======
-Welcome to the TrainHeroic Front End Code Test!

 We want you to build a small application with two screens (see design-assets folder):
 1. Home - Displays athletes with links to each athlete's profile